Are You In Need of a Complete Roof Replacement?

 Bearing all of this in mind, the best thing you can do is thoroughly assess the damage yourself, and find a reputable independent inspector of your own to give you an honest quote.
 If you find that your insurance company won’t play ball, the buck doesn’t stop with them.
 You can get quotes from independent roofers that you call in order to demonstrate that the price may be much higher than what they’re willing to give you.

 If you haven’t yet found yourself in this situation, the best way to protect yourself from an abusive insurance situation is to thoroughly research competing insurance policies, and to find one that is favorable to you as the homeowner.
-Look for a policy that will allow for you to hire your preferred Southlake roofing contractor, one that has lots of experience in dealing with roof insurance companies.
+Look for a policy that will allow for you to hire your preferred roofing company, one that has lots of experience in dealing with roof insurance companies like Gotcha Covered Contracting.

 If you need an independent roof inspection to get an estimate for your insurance company (or to dispute one that you believe is incorrect), get in touch with your friendly neighborhood roofers at Gotcha Covered Contracting.
 We’ll make sure your insurance company knows the real cost for your roof replacement so you can have the peace of mind you’re being treated fairly and with respect.